 The full system seeding workflow has the following features:

-- Uses the Teradata ARC utility and Ecosystem Manager workflows to run.
+- Uses the Teradata ARC utility or DSA and Ecosystem Manager workflows to run.

 - Allows target systems anywhere (on-premises systems, private/public cloud systems).